TheBIPM/SI-Reference-Point-generation-scripts/docs/GuideForDevelopers.md

 **** `SI/units/{name}` - returns information about a particular unit

-'{name}' is the English name of the unit, with any spaces removed (e.g. degreeCelsius for degree Celsius).
-For confirmation of the name, please refer to the output of `SI/units`.
+where '{name}' is the English name of the unit, with any spaces removed (e.g. degreeCelsius for degree Celsius).
+For confirmation of the name to use, please refer to the output of `SI/units`.

 Optional parameters:
 > `lang=fr` (to return French information) or `lang=en` (the default setting: English)